parasuramivln/PDC-support-web/README.md

 ### Support documentation

+The primary document is available in `support-docs/mkdocs.yaml` whereas all the markdown file are found in `support-docs/docs`

+### Support documentation

-The primary document is available in `mkdocs/mkdocs.yaml` whereas all the markdown file are found in `mkdocs/docs`
+The primary document is available in `software-docs/mkdocs.yaml` whereas all the markdown file are found in `software-docs/docs`

 ## build site